gicking/STM8_templates/Docu/README.md

   - the STM8 template libraries & example projects are also compatible with [Cosmic compiler](http://www.cosmic-software.com/) and [STVisualDevelop](http://www.st.com) IDE.
 These are not supported by the automatic build, but allow graphical debugging which is not yet supported by SDCC
   - on Windows
     - SWIM upload can also be performed via [STVisualProgrammer](http://www.st.com).
-However, this is not supported by the automatic build
+Please adapt `build_upload.py` accordingly
     - bootloader upload can also be performed via [Flash Loader Demonstrator](http://www.st.com).
 However, this is not supported by the automatic build